Bette Davis’ Reported Reaction to Joan Crawford’s Death Was Jaw-Dropping

 Joan Crawford and Bette Davis used to torment each other

 Even after Crawford divorced Tone, that did not appease Davis.
-Things got worse when the Sudden Death actress left MGM and signed with Warner Brothers.
+Things got worse when the Sudden Death actor left MGM and signed with Warner Brothers.
 This was Davis’ studio.
-To make matters worse, Crawford won an Academy Award for her work in Mildred Pierce, it was a movie that Davis had turned down.
+To make matters worse, Crawford won an Academy Award for her work in Mildred Pierce, a movie that Davis had turned down.

 From there, the pair took to tormenting one another in the cruelest ways.
 Davis knew that Crawford was devastated following the untimely death of her fourth husband, Pepsi-Co CEO Alfred Steele in 1959.
 Therefore, on the set of Baby Jane, Davis ordered a Coca-Cola machine to be placed on set.